Space Resources

 Total Semester Hrs12.0

 Elective courses can be taken from a variety of important topics on space resources, such as: planetary geology, space operations, remote sensing, resource economics, materials extraction, advanced manufacturing, space law and policy, and other topics which continue to be introduced as relevant subjects are identified and new courses developed (see Table 3).
-Students pursuing the Certificate can also take as electives SPRS503 (Space Resources Seminar – 1 credit) and SPRS591 (Space Resources Project I – 2 credits), as well as courses from other departments and programs with the approval from the Space Resources program director in consultation with faculty members of the program.
+Students are also allowed to take courses from other departments and programs with the approval from the Space Resources Program Director in consultation with faculty members of the program.

 Master of Science (Non-Thesis)

-Table 2 – Required courses for the 30-credit-hour online Master of Science Non-Thesis degree in Space Resources
+Table 2 – Required courses for the 31-credit hour online Master of Science Non-Thesis degree in Space Resources

 SPRS501SPACE RESOURCES FUNDAMENTALS3.0